sjspielman/datascience_final_assignment/README.md

 There should be user-input widgets associated with each plot that indicate what should be plotted:

-+ For NYT data, there must be at least **FIVE** widgets: (more widgets might get you some bonus if they make sense and work!)
+**For NYT data, there must be at least FIVE widgets:** (more widgets might get you some bonus if they make sense and work!)

 + Choice for which state to plot
 + Option to show counties as facets (using `facet_wrap()`), OR "ignore" county distinctions and show all data for the state in a single plot
 + Option to start the X-axis on the date of first CASE for that state (HINT: filter data for cases > 0!!), versus show all dates with data
-    + Theme for the plot (users should have at least FIVE options to choose from)
++ Theme for the plot (users should have at least FIVE options to choose from).
+These can either be built-in ggplot themes, or they can be from a different library of your choosing.
 + Options for colors to use (this has been templated for you, with defaults - please choose your own defaults!)

-+ For JHU data, there must be **FOUR** widgets: (more widgets might get you some bonus if they make sense and work!)
+**For JHU data, there must be at least FOUR widgets:** (more widgets might get you some bonus if they make sense and work!)

 + Choice for which country/region to plot
 + Option to start the X-axis on the date of first CASE for that state, versus show all dates with data
-    + Theme for the plot (users should have at least FIVE options to choose from)
++ Theme for the plot (users should have at least FIVE options to choose from).
+These can either be built-in ggplot themes, or they can be from a different library of your choosing.
 + Options for colors to use (this has been templated for you, with defaults - please choose your own defaults!)